arbershabani97/shabi-cy-cli/README.md

 # Shabi Cypress CLI

 A CLI to make your life easier.
-Following this Cypress structure standards.
+Following Cypress structure standards and the following naming convention.

 ```
     cypress/